jepgambardella/Split/README.md

-# 🎬 Split! - The Nostalgic Video Splitter 📽️
+# 🎬 Split! - A simple video Splitter 📽️

 **A simple, efficient, and customizable video splitter powered by FFmpeg 💻✨**